use-ink/ink-docs/docs/getting-started/creating.md

     test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-Now that we are feeling confident things are working, we can actually compile this contract to Wasm.
+Now that we are feeling confident things are working, we can actually compile this contract to Wasm in the next step.